International Socialist League

 The International Socialist League of South Africa was the earliest major Marxist party in South Africa, and a predecessor of the South African Communist Party.
 The ISL was founded around the syndicalist politics of the Industrial Workers of the World and Daniel De Leon.

 History

 Formed in September 1915, it established branches across much of South Africa (excluding the Western Cape).
+The party was formed by anti-war dissidents within the South African Labour Party following the outbreak of the First World War and South Africa's entry into the war.

 While early attempts to recruit white workers failed, the ISL soon came to the attention of the young African National Congress, (then called the "South African Native National Congress") and several prominent early ANC members attended ISL meetings.
 By September 1917 the ISL had helped to form the first black African trade union in the country, the Industrial Workers of Africa.
 While its founders were mainly drawn from the radical wing of the white working class, the movement would develop a substantial black African, Coloured and Indian membership.